surgieboi/backendless-ecommerce-platform/README.md

 1. Login to [Dola](https:dola.me).

-2. Navigate to settings and click on `Become a merchant` and go through the onboarding process. make sure that the `websiteURL` field matches the baseURL of your site.
+2. Navigate to settings and click on `Become a merchant` and go through the onboarding process.
+Make sure that the `websiteURL` field matches the baseURL of your site.

 3. When selecting how to get set up, Depending on your use case, you can select the `Javascript SDK` option or the `HTML Attributes` option.
-Each option exposes a corresponding script for getting you started for that option. simply copy and paste this script into your app to get started with `Now`.
+Each option exposes a corresponding script for getting you started for that option.
+Simply copy and paste this script into your app to get started with `BEP`.

 - This guide will help you understand how each option works and how to implement each with Dola.